idaholab/virtual_test_bed/doc/content/resources/neams-workbench.md

 ### Step 3: running a job from the NEAMS Workbench GUI

 After editing the input file and making sure that the physics enabled are consistent with the geometry visualized with ParaView, the input file is submitted to the scheduler.
 The NEAMS Workbench has already been set to run this input file with the _BlueCRAB_ executable (configured in Step 1).
 To submit the job to `Sawtooth`, simply type `Run`, which will create the required job scheduler script behind the scenes and put your job in the queue.
 To customize your job run options first, click the downward arrow next to `Run` and select `Customize Run Options...`.
-A widget opens that allows users to modify the number of cores and CPU time by scrolling down to `Remote: Scheduler Header` and modifying the number of nodes (select), numbers of CPUs per node (ncpus) and walltime (walltime), as illustrated in [fig:hpc_on_demand_pbs_options].
-The suggested number of nodes/CPUs and walltime should be given in the VTB documentation for each test case.
+A widget opens that allows users to modify the number of cores and CPU time by scrolling down to `Remote: Scheduler Header` and modifying the number of nodes (select), numbers of CPUs per node (ncpus) and wall time (wall time), as illustrated in [fig:hpc_on_demand_pbs_options].
+The suggested number of nodes/CPUs and wall time should be given in the VTB documentation for each test case.
 Progress of the job is displayed in the `Message`: the NEAMS Workbench checks on the status of the job and tail the output once it starts to run on Sawtooth.
 Once the job completes, it will display `Process Finished`.

 !media neams_workbench/hpc_on_demand_pbs_options.png style=width:80% id=fig:hpc_on_demand_pbs_options caption=Editing PBS options with the NEAMS Workbench GUI.